-impasse risk as the criterion resulted in a fit of $R^2 = .959$ -more ambitious offers coincided with a higher impasse risk (AIC = 611.72, BIC = 616.95).
-However, this strictly linear model does not capture any of the nonlinear aspects evident in Figure 1.
-The best model fit emerged for a quartic model, $R^2 = .988$, AIC = 486.64, BIC = 499.72, p < .001 (i.e., including polynomials up to the 4th order; see light green function in Figure 1; Tables S5A, S5B).
+Nonlinear Effects of Buyers' First Offers on Impasse Risk.
+For impasse risk, our analyses established nonlinear effects (Fig. 1, green line).
+A linear regression with buyers' first-offer magnitude as predictor and the continuous impasse risk as the criterion resulted in a fit of R^2 = .959-more ambitious offers coincided with a higher impasse risk (AIC = 611.72, BIC = 616.95).
+However, this strictly linear model does not capture any of the nonlinear aspects evident in Fig. 1.
+The best model fit emerged for a quartic model, R^2 = .988, AIC = 486.64, BIC = 499.72, P < .001 (i.e., including polynomials up to the fourth order; see light green function in Fig. 1; SI Appendix, Table S5 A and B).
 A subsequent locally weighted regression ("LOWESS") established three distinct zones of impasse risks.
-From left to right, the impasse risk first remained stable, even decreased slightly (i.e., a safety zone for offers >90%3), then increased markedly (acceleration zone; 90%-20%), until it leveled off upon having crossed a threshold of offer ambition (saturation zone for offers <20%).
+From left to right, the impasse risk first remained stable, even decreased slightly (i.e., a safety zone for offers >90%[‡]), then increased markedly (acceleration zone; 90% to 20%), until it leveled off upon having crossed a threshold of offer ambition (saturation zone for offers <20%).

-Local Impasse Optima

-Figure 1 also reveals local impasse optima (magenta-colored dots).
+Local Impasse Optima.
+Fig. 1 also reveals local impasse optima (magenta-colored dots).
 Specific values of buyers' first-offer magnitude coincided with a particularly low impasse risk, even significantly below the quartic function.
-Thirteen optima emerged for offers of 90%, 83% (5/6), 80%, 75%, 70%, 67% (2/3), 60%, 50%, 40%, 33% (1/3), 30%, 25%, and 20% (see 38).
-Robustness checks confirmed that these local impasse optima persisted when excluding round list prices (i.e., prices divisible by five without remainder, e.g., \$100.00, \$95.00), round buyer offers (also divisible by five without remainder), or both (SOM, Figure S1Q-S1S).
+Thirteen optima emerged for offers of 90%, 83% (5/6), 80%, 75%, 70%, 67% (2/3), 60%, 50%, 40%, 33% (1/3), 30%, 25%, and 20% (37).
+Robustness checks confirmed that these local impasse optima persisted when excluding round list prices (i.e., prices divisible by five without remainder, e.g., \$100.00, \$95.00), round buyer offers (also divisible by five without remainder), or both (SI Appendix, Fig. S1 Q-S).
 The local impasse optima are therefore not limited to round list prices and/or round buyer offers.

-The Ideal First Offer for Buyers

-Integrating these linear anchoring effects on the price and the nonlinear effects on impasse risk shows that, averaged across all 34 product categories, the ideal first offer for buyers lies at 80% of the seller's list price (Figure 1, marked in red).
-This 80% offer comprises the optimum because the combination of datapoints for impasse risk and sales
+The Ideal First Offer for Buyers.
+Integrating these linear anchoring effects on the price and the nonlinear effects on impasse risk shows that, averaged across all 34 product categories, the ideal first offer for buyers lies at 80% of the seller's list price (Fig. 1, marked in red).
+This 80% offer comprises the optimum because the combination of datapoints for impasse risk and sales price is lower than for any other first-offer value.
+Importantly, however, this 80% recommendation is based on buyers weighting the importance of price and impasse risk equally.
+Giving relatively more priority to the price (impasse risk) shifts the ideal first offer farther right (left; Fig. 2).
+Firstoffer recommendations also differ across product categories and product demand, and range from 95% for "coins and paper money" to 33% for miscellaneous products that did not fit into any other category (category: "everything else"; see https:// firstofferadvice.com/advice).